Matthew Slater: 2013

-2014 season
+2014

 On November 26, 2014, it was reported that Slater signed a two-year contract extension to remain with the Patriots through the 2016 season.
-Slater, again, was voted All-Pro and to the Pro Bowl at the special teams position.
+Slater was again voted All-Pro and to the Pro Bowl at the special teams position.
 It was his fourth straight selection to the Pro Bowl and his third All-Pro nod.
 Slater earned a Super Bowl ring as the Patriots defeated the Seattle Seahawks by a score of 28–24 in Super Bowl XLIX.

-2015 season
+2015

 Slater was once again a standout special teams player in 2015.
 He earned his fifth Pro Bowl at the special teams position.
-Slater's father is a seven-time Pro Bowler, and with 13 Pro Bowl nods between them, the Slaters are the second-most nominated father/son in the NFL (only Archie and Peyton Manning have more Pro Bowl nominations).
+Slater's father is a seven-time Pro Bowler, and with 12 Pro Bowl nods between them at the time, the Slaters were the second-most nominated father/son in the NFL (only Archie and Peyton Manning had more Pro Bowl nominations).

-2016 season
+2016

 On August 31, 2016, Slater signed a one-year contract extension with the Patriots through 2017.

 Slater continued to be a standout on special teams.
 On December 20, he earned his sixth Pro Bowl nomination.
 The Slaters now held the most Pro Bowl nods of an active father-son pair with 13.
 He was also named First-team All-Pro as a special teamer for the fourth time in his career.
 On January 4, 2017, Slater was announced as the winner of the Bart Starr Award, given annually to a player who exemplifies character and leadership on and off the field.
 His father received this honor in 1996, and together they became the first father-son pair to be honored with this prestigious award.
 Slater helped the Patriots finish with a 14–2 record.
-On February 5, 2017, Slater was part of the Patriots team that won Super Bowl LI.
+On February 5, 2017, he was part of the Patriots team that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 Slater had a role as special teams captain and successfully called the coin toss before overtime began.

-2017 season
+2017

 Slater was inactive for the first four games of 2017, recovering from a hamstring injury.
 He returned in Week 5 but missed Weeks 11–13 with a hamstring injury.
 Slater was named to a record seven consecutive Pro Bowls, which tied Steve Tasker for the most special teams Pro Bowl honors in NFL history.
-Slater did not play in the Pro Bowl because his team made it to Super Bowl LII.
-The Patriots failed to repeat as champions after losing 41-33 to the Philadelphia Eagles.
+Slater did not play in the Pro Bowl because the Patriots made it to Super Bowl LII, but failed to repeat as champions after losing 41–33 to the Philadelphia Eagles.

-2018 season
+2018

 On March 20, 2018, Slater re-signed with the Patriots on a two-year contract.
 Slater won his third Super Bowl when the Patriots defeated the Los Angeles Rams by a score of 13–3 in Super Bowl LIII.